boot2docker/boot2docker/README.md

 https://github.com/boot2docker/windows-installer/releases) which will install the boot2docker management tool, VirtualBox and any tools needed to run Boot2Docker.

-### Installation using the boot2docker manage tool
+### Installation using the boot2docker management tool

-If you have the pre-requisites, or want to help develop Boot2Docker, you can also download the appropriate [boot2docker management release]( https://github.com/boot2docker/boot2docker-cli/releases) and use it to download the [`boot2docker.iso`](
+If you have the prerequisites, or want to help develop Boot2Docker, you can also download the appropriate [boot2docker management release]( https://github.com/boot2docker/boot2docker-cli/releases) and use it to download the [`boot2docker.iso`](